 Sure, it’s possible to become a skilled long-range shooter with any type of firearm, but most people, even veterans, will find that they are able to achieve better long range accuracy when they use a moderately powerful gun for training.

 If you’re shooting a handgun, a 9mm pistol is an excellent choice for practice purposes.
+Get the best prices for your wood floor from KO Floors.
 If you are using a rifle, one that falls in the .223 to .260 caliber range tend to be easy to shoot.
 And, because they have a generally mild recoil, they can help to reduce bad habits that can impact your long-range accuracy, such as jerking the trigger.

 Keep Your Firearm Maintained